mpereira-dev/nginx-lb/README.md

 #### Nginx Load Balancer Example
-This is a simple example project of how you can sue Nginx as a load balancer in front of your application.
+This is a simple example project of how you can use Nginx as a load balancer in front of your application.
 This example also includes a deployment descriptor for Pivotal Cloud Foundry and some configuration options that illustrate how PCF does the load balancing between multiple application instances for you out of the box.